In your Mighty Network, you have the ability to upload and embed a variety of different types of content, including audio files, videos, and forms.

 Currently, you can upload and embed content within an Article, an Event, or in the Sections or Lessons within a Table of Contents that live inside your Mighty Network.
 For direct uploads, Network Hosts can upload videos can be up to 4GB.
 Members can upload videos up to 25MB.
 All other file types can be up to 25MB.

 Read on for specifics related to uploading and embedding each file type.

 For Network Hosts on all Paid Plans, we support uploading videos directly to Articles and Quick Posts up to 4GB.
 Space Moderators and Space Hosts will be able to upload videos up to 25MB.
-If you're on our Mighty Pro or Business Plan, you also have the ability to upload videos directly to your Courses.
+If you're on our Courses Plan or higher, you also have the ability to upload videos directly to your Courses.